-The Committee has reviewed and discussed together with management and the external auditor the Company's financial statements for the year ended 31 May 2020 and reports from the external auditor on the planning for and outcome of their reviews and audit.
+The Committee has reviewed and discussed together with management and the external auditor the Company's financial statements for the year ended 31 May 2021 and reports from the external auditor on the planning for and outcome of their reviews and audit.
 The key accounting issues and judgements considered relating to the Group's financial statements and disclosures were as follows:

 - Revenue recognition the Committee considered the conditions of revenue recognition, including that of being recognised on an accrual basis.
 The Committee agreed that the current method of revenue recognition is appropriate for the market that the Group operates within and that revenue satisfied the necessary criteria to be recognised.
-Disclosures are included in note 1; - Going concern the Committee reviewed the going concern position of the Group, taking into account the 12month cash flow forecasts and the continued support of the principal shareholder.
+Disclosures are included in note 1; - Going concern the Committee reviewed the going concern position of the Group, taking into account the 12-month cash flow forecasts and the continued support of the principal shareholder.
 The Committee is satisfied that preparing the financial statements on a going concern basis is appropriate.
 Disclosures are included in note 1; - Cash balances the Committee reviewed the cash position to ensure that it is able to meet its ongoing requirements and also has sufficient cash reserves to cover the relevant player liabilities.
 The Committee is satisfied that there are sufficient cash balances to meet its ongoing expenses and cover the player balances in full if required.
-Disclosures are included in note 12; - Government grant the Committee reviewed the Government loan received during the financial year to ensure the forgiveness terms provided reasonable assurance it could be classed as a government grant; and - Reviewed changes to treatment of leases due to adoption of IFRS 16 effective 1 June 2019.
+Disclosures are included in note 12.